Important Educational Disclaimer

 Traditional IRA Withdrawal Rules

-After age 59½, you can withdraw freely without penalty, but all distributions remain taxable as ordinary income.
-At age 73, RMDs become mandatory.
-The IRS Publication 590-B provides complete distribution rules.
+After 59½, you can withdraw freely without the penalty, though every dollar still gets taxed as ordinary income.
+At 73, RMDs become mandatory.
+IRS Publication 590-B covers the full distribution rule set.

 Roth IRA Withdrawal Rules: Much More Flexible